Interoperable-data/automate-va/docs/USE CASES/CLD.md

 URI: `/process/CLD/add`

-SHACL: (LWS) `process/CLD/add#shape` or any URI which resolves to the shape of a new CLD, which SHOULD be used to generate the form(s).
+SHACL-FORM: (LWS) `process/CLD/add#shape` or any URI which resolves to the shape of a new CLD, which SHOULD be used to generate the form(s).

 Displays a sequence of forms, for storage of the CLD as sets of public and private linked data: